ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : ('a * 'b -> 'c) -> 'a -> 'b -> 'c = <fun>
 ```

 These translations are attributed to the 20th-century logician [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
-The second translation is called currying and the first is called uncurrying.
+The second translation is called *currying* and the first is called *uncurrying*.

 From a typing perspective, this means that for any types `a`, `b`, and `c`, the following types are equivalent:
 - `a -> (b -> c)` &mdash; curried function type
 - `a * b -> c` &mdash; uncurried function type

-We will not dive any deeper into the details here.
-This equivalence can be formally defined using _ad-hoc_ mathematics.
+We will not dive any deeper into the details here, but this equivalence can be formally defined using _ad-hoc_ mathematics.

 It is rarely necessary to use the functions above.
 However, it is important to understand that changing a function may not need any code refactoring.
 A function can be given several equivalent forms and changed into another, either using refactoring or using a higher-order function.
 Since functions are values, currying and uncurrying are operations on those values.

 In practice, curried functions are the default form functions should take because:
-- Allows partial application
+- They allow partial application
 - Less editing, no parentheses or commas
 - No pattern matching over a tuple